How to use LIVE Mode on the iphone

 The bottom option is Long Exposure.
 This will slow down your moving subject and blur the movement.
 It achieves the same results as if you shot with a third party slow motion app.

-Another editing trick in Live Mode is being able remove something moving ( like a person, car or animal) that unexpectedly walks into your frame.
+Another editing trick in Live Mode is that you can remove something moving ( like a person, car or animal) that unexpectedly walks into your frame.

-While in a busy showroom at AmericasMart a couple weeks ago, people kept walking into my shot.
+While in a busy showroom at AmericasMart, people kept walking into my shot.
 As a demonstration, I turned on Live mode, held my camera very steady and took a photo as a person walked into my frame.

 Then, in editing, I clicked on the Live Mode icon in the upper left corner, scrolled down and selected Long Exposure and voila! the person that walked into my frame magically disappears.